1. CloverDX Designer tutorial

 Setting up Readers (FlatFileReader)

-To set up the FlatFileReader, double-click this component in the Graph Editor pane.
+To set up the FlatFileReader component, double-click the component in the Graph Editor pane.
 The component editor opens.

 ctg reader 0008